pfdubois/BridgeBidding/source/NoTrump.rst

 - If your hand is weak, transfer to the five-card suit and pass.
 This gives your partner no chance to go wrong.
-But use judgement: with a terrible five-card suit you might try Garbage Stayman.
+But use judgement: with a terrible five-card suit, you might try Garbage Stayman.

 - If your hand has five spades and four hearts, invitational or better, bid 2♣ Stayman, and then: